 Another blog I came across does something very interesting with it’s posts.
 In regards to telling their reader’s more about them-self the author writes their posts all in letter format.
 It’s titled Sincerely, Andy and here Andy, the author, tells readers things he has learned, is still learning, and different aspects of his life.
 In one of his posts, “The Art of Letting Go”, he talks about how he has recently learned how to forgive others and make himself more happy.

-Your story is yours to tell in whatever way possible, like I’ve said before, there are no limits.
+Your story is yours to tell in whatever way possible; there are no limits.
 So when, or if, you want to contribute your story to this blog, write it in whatever form is most comfortable to you.
 You are who you are and your writing should be a reflection of that.